afr2903/FrED-factory/README.md

 **Git** is required to collaborate and have the latest version of the code, install it from [here](https://git-scm.com/download/win).
 When the installer is opened, click `Next` for the default installation until it is finished.

-Then, open `PowerShell`, navigate to your preffered location with `cd` commands, and execute:
+Then, open `CMD` or `PowerShell`, navigate to your preffered location with `cd` commands, and execute:

 ```bash
 git clone https://github.com/afr2903/FrED-factory.git